Arab Socialist Ba'ath Party – Iraq Region: Early years and 14 July Revolution: 1951–1958

 According to Talib El-Shibib, the Ba'ath foreign minister in the Ahmed Hassan al-Bakr government, the sectarian background of the leading Ba'ath members was considered of little importance because most Ba'athists did not know each other's sectarian denominations.
 Between 1952 and 1963, 54% of the members of the Ba'ath Regional Command were Shia Muslims, largely because of al-Rikabi's effective recruitment drive in Shia areas.
 Between 1963 and 1970, after al-Rikabi's resignation, Shia representation in the Regional Command had fallen to 14 percent.
 However, of the three factions within the Ba'ath Party, two out of three faction leaders were Shia.

 By the end of 1951, the party had at least 50 members.
 With the collapse of the pan-Arabist United Arab Republic (UAR), several leading Ba'ath members, including al-Rikabi, resigned from the party in protest.
 In 1958, the year of the 14 July Revolution that overthrew the Hashemite monarchy, the Ba'ath Party had 300 members nationwide.
-General Abd al-Karim Qasim, the leader of the Free Officers Movement which overthrew the king, supported joining the UAR, but changed his position when he took power.
+Brigadier Abd al-Karim Qasim, the leader of the Free Officers Movement which overthrew the king, supported joining the UAR, but changed his position when he took power.
 Several members of the Free Officer Movement were also members of the Ba'ath Party.
 The Ba'ath Party considered the President of Egypt Gamal Abdel Nasser, the leader of the pan-Arab movement, to be the leader most likely to succeed, and supported Iraq's joining the union.
 Of the 16 members of Qasim's cabinet, 12 were Ba'ath Party members.
 However, the Ba'ath Party supported Qasim on the grounds that he would join Nasser's UAR.